wp-plugins/fancyboxify/readme.txt

 Tags: fancybox, lightbox, photo, gallery, jquery, javascript Requires at least: 2.6
 Tested up to: 3.1
-Stable tag: 1.0
+Stable tag: 1.1

 This simple plugin enables Fancybox on image links.
 It also groups all images within a single post by adding rel tags.
+It can be disabled per post (Instructions at plugin homepage).

 == Description ==
 [Fancybox](http://fancybox.net/) is a tool for displaying images, html content and multi-media in a Mac-style "lightbox" that floats overtop of web page.
 It was built using the jQuery library.

 This plugin inserts the necessary elements required to run Fancybox on your blog.
 It also groups images within posts using rel tags.
 (Based on the code found on [this](http://wordpress.org/support/topic/automatic-adding-lightbox-rel-and-group-to-images-in-posts) forum thread)

 == Installation ==